 From impassioned speeches to viral social media campaigns, youth climate strikers are some of the most creative storytellers of our time.
 How do young activists see the power of speaking out, sharing stories, changing the narrative and inspiring new imaginaries—in their own words and pictures?

-Hilda Flavia Nakabuye, Fridays for Future Uganda, Uganda
+Hilda Flavia Nakabuye, Founder, Fridays for Future Uganda, Uganda

 Franz Böhm, Director, Dear Future Children, Germany